 - Dust port connection

-- Work bag included
+- Work bag included with blade guard

 - Quick cut settings